Ulm-IQO/qudi-core/README.md

 that originate from the Jupyter/IPython project.
 These are under BSD license, check the file headers and the documentation folder.

-Check COPYRIGHT for a list of authors and the git history for their individual contributions.
+Check `AUTHORS.md` for a list of authors and the git history for their individual contributions.